No fitness and weight-loss plan is complete without nutritional adjustments.

 Try to make slow, incremental changes as your body and mind adjust to this major life change.

 Eating healthy and exercising will not only make you feel better in the long term, but it’ll also make you a better mom because you’re taking care of yourself.

-What’s more, as your baby grows, he or she will see and mimic your active and nutritious lifestyle — and that’s a gift that will just keep on giving.
+What’s more, as your baby grows, he or she will see your active and nutritious lifestyle and learn healthy habits of their own — and that’s a gift that will just keep on giving.